denisakera/hashlips_art_engine/README.md

 ![](https://github.com/HashLips/hashlips_art_engine/blob/main/logo.png)

-All the code in these repos was created and explained by HashLips on the main YouTube channel.
+The repurposed the code by HashLips to generate our tapas

 To find out more please visit: